heckj/DocCArchive/Sources/DocCArchive/README.md

     Vendored/merged-spec.json
 ```

-This is combined together in `Scripts/regenerate-types.sh` in this package.
+This merges them together in `Scripts/regenerate-types.sh` in this package.